-3 and 4-year-olds will be learning to:

-- Take part in simple pretend play, using an object to represent something else even though they are not similar. - Begin to develop complex stories using small world equipment like animal sets, dolls and dolls houses, etc. - Make imaginative and complex 'small worlds' with blocks and construction kits, such as a city with different buildings and a park - Explore different materials freely, to develop their ideas about how to use them and what to make. - Develop their own ideas and then decide which materials to use to express them. - Join different materials and explore different textures.
+Toddlers and young children will be learning to: 3 and 4-year-olds will be learning to: Start to develop pretend play, pretending that one object represents another.
+For example, a child holds a wooden • Take part in simple pretend play, using an object to represent something else even though they are not similar. block to her ear and pretends it's a phone • Begin to develop complex stories using small world equipment like animal sets, dolls and dolls Explore different materials, using all their senses houses, etc. to investigate them.
+Manipulate and play with different materials.
+Make imaginative and complex 'small worlds' with blocks and construction kits, such as a city with different buildings and a park Use their imagination as they consider what they can do • Explore different materials freely, to develop their ideas about how to use them and what to make. with different materials. • Develop their own ideas and then decide which materials to use to express them.
+Make simple models which express their ideas.
+Join different materials and explore different textures.
 Children in reception will be learning to: